Tomas-Ka/green-web-template/_notes/Wiki Image Link Testing.md

 # Wikilinks
 Double bracketed links are converted to Jekyll-ingestible Markdown formatting by the `bidirectional_links_generator.rb` plugin.
 However, Obsidian's Wikilink setting also applies to a proprietary image embed format with double brackets.

-I'm working on another plugin to complement the bidirectional link generator and resolve Obsidian image embeds automatically.
-This page is for testing the efficacy of the script and the regex I'm using.
+~~I'm working on another plugin to complement the bidirectional link generator and resolve Obsidian image embeds automatically.
+This page is for testing the efficacy of the script and the regex I'm using.~~
+The plugin that Meewgumi wrote works great now!

-This is a useful reference for [Regex in Ruby](https://ruby-doc.org/core-3.0.1/doc/regexp_rdoc.html) and this is a good [Ruby Regex Tester](https://rubular.com/).
+This is a useful reference for [Regex in Ruby](https://ruby-doc.org/core-3.0.1/doc/regexp_rdoc.html) and this is a good [Ruby Regex Tester](https://rubular.com/), and finally this is a good [General Regex Tester / Writer](https://regexr.com/).

 # Version 1
 - Does not support `"title"` in Markdown links because I couldn't figure out the regex